axone-protocol/docs/docs/whitepaper/token-model.md

 - If the proposal is rejected with a veto (33%), the deposited KNOWs will be burned
 - If the deposit amount is not reached (by passing the proposal pool), the deposited KNOWs are returned to their owners

-For more information on the governance of the protocol and its parameters, please click here. [lien:Blockchain architecture governance]
+For more information on the governance of the protocol and its parameters, please click [here](/docs/whitepaper/okp4-blockchain-architecture#governance--dao).

 ## Liquidity